‘A poor life this if, full of care,

 Whether it is sport, agricultural toil or simply the opportunity to sit, alone or in company, fresh air and open space have taken on great significance in all our lives.
 Long may it continue.

-The Williamson will be open from Wednesday 9th June with the limited hours of Wednesday-Saturday 12pm-5pm.
 Exhibitions at Williamson Art Gallery & Museum are always free to enter.
-Further visiting & accessibility information can be found here.
+Further visiting & accessibility information (including latest opening times) can be found here.

 From 9th June 2021